 Which islands to visit?
 What kind of ship to choose?
 Douglas Ward, author of the Insight Guide to Caribbean Cruises (£17.99; www.insightguides.com), rounds up who goes where and what’s on offer to help you decide what suits you best

-So meteoric has been the growth of cruising that ships are now as varied as hotels and resorts on land, catering for travellers of every age, taste and budget.
-Some ships are like floating country houses, with substantial libraries, wood-panelled bars, elegant lounges and intimate restaurants; others are big, glitzy ocean-going resorts, with state-of-the-art spas, sparkly nightclubs, themed restaurants and spectacular show lounges.
+So meteoric has been the growth of cruising that ships are now as varied as hotels and resorts on land, catering for travelers of every age, taste, and budget.
+Some ships are like floating country houses, with substantial libraries, wood-paneled bars, elegant lounges and intimate restaurants; others are big, glitzy ocean-going resorts, with state-of-the-art spas, sparkly nightclubs, themed restaurants and spectacular show lounges.

 Why choose the Caribbean?

 The Caribbean islands are synonymous with sun and fun; even the occasional shower seems little more than a burst of liquid sunshine.
 With soft-as-talc beaches, hospitable people, a laid-back lifestyle and wonderful shopping, the calypso islands are the places to chill out, soak up the sun, swim, snorkel and forget the pressures of everyday life.

 But they offer far more than that: you’ll also find lavish plantations, gorgeous scenery, a rich history, varied local cuisine and plenty of things to do – from undersea exploration in a submarine to enjoying a world-class round of golf, discovering the secrets of a rainforest, learning how rum is made or going on a deep-sea fishing expedition.